nxg-nxg/vtspice/README.md

 ## Reconnection and Interruption
 Even if you accidentally close the terminal or disconnect from the network, don't worry.
-The simulation continues on the remote server, and the results file is not deleted when the simulation is complete (Therefore, when the resulting file is no longer needed, it must be deleted by you.).
+The simulation continues on the remote server, and the results file is not deleted when the simulation is complete (Therefore, when the results file is no longer needed, it must be deleted by you.).

 `ssh` to the remote server and run `screen -ls`.
 Then, screen sockets are listed.
 The following is an example of two runs of inverter.sp.